- Range Operations and Safety

 Range Operations and Safety

-In all cases, as the launch operations expand and the club becomes bigger more rocketeers and spectators will be present on the range during firing operations.
-At this point, and when any high power rockets are launched, safety considerations dictate that one there be individual, the Range Safety Officer (RSO), who has overall responsibility for all activity on the range.
+In all cases, as the launch operations expand and the Section becomes bigger, more rocketeers and spectators will be present on the range during firing operations.
+At this point, and when any high power rockets are launched, safety considerations dictate that there be a Range Safety Officer (RSO), who has overall responsibility for all activity on the range.
 The RSO must decide if the conditions are safe for a launching before the countdown can begin.
 He must be sure that:

-2. The engine is a NAR Safety Certified type,
+- The engine is a NAR Safety Certified type.

-3. The sky is clear of conflicting aircraft,
+- The sky is clear of conflicting aircraft.

-4. The rocketeers and spectators are at a safe distance, (see the safety code)
+- The rocketeers and spectators are at a safe distance (see the safety code).

 Insurance and Damages